JeremyOrr4/music-categorizer/README.md

 * Open `init_deploy/secret.yaml` and paste your base64-encoded values into the appropriate fields.
 * Open `init_deploy/values.yaml` and change the `repo:` field to point to your forked GitHub repository.

+b.
+* Open `init_deploy/values.yaml` and add the webserver key so you can see logs
+# Flask secret key for Airflow Webserver: `[webserver] secret_key` in airflow.cfg
+webserverSecretKey:
 ---

 ### 4. Start Airflow